 2.2 CURB AND GUTTER.
 Curb and gutter shall be constructed on streets proposed to be hard surfaced and as determined to be in the best interest of the city or required by City Council upon recommendation of the Planning Commission.
 Curb and gutter, if installed, shall be constructed of portland cement concrete to the grade, designs and specifications as approved by the City Council.

 2.3 SIDEWALKS.
 Sidewalks shall be provided where considered desirable by the City Council for protection of the public.
-Sidewalks shall be constructed according to the sidewalk standards as set forth in the Sheldon City Code of Ordinances, Section 136.08, or have a sidewalk agreement approved by the zoning administrator.
+Sidewalks shall be constructed according to the sidewalk standards as set forth in the Sheldon City Code of Ordinances, Section 136.08, or have a sidewalk agreement approved by the Zoning Administrator.

 2.4 STREET SIGNS.
 The developer shall provide the subdivision with acceptable street signs at the intersection of all streets.